 How StorPool compares to Ceph storage?

-StorPool on the other hand was specifically designed as a high performance, primary block storage.
-StorPool focus on one thing and excels at it.
+StorPool took a different approach – it is specifically designed as a high performance, primary block storage.
+StorPool focuses on one thing and excels at it.

 To achieve these results, the team behind StorPool innovated on the fundamental architecture and solved some very difficult problems with regards to the practical implementation of the software.
 For example StorPool, unlike Ceph, is a fully distributed system, this means that StorPool does not require neither any dedicated metadata servers, nor journaling on special, (and very expensive) SSDs.
 StorPool has one StorPool Server per physical server/node, which handles all of the drives in this server, unlike Ceph storage, which powers up a separate OSD, (Ceph’s server software) and a file system, for each drive in a given server.